pete911/gh/README.md

 # lists repositories for specified org, if GITHUB_TOKEN env. variable is exported, private
 # repositories are listed as well
 # flags:
+#   --no-forks         exclude forked repositories in the list
 #   --sort-by string   sort output by visibility, size, language, issues or stars
 gh list org-repos <org>